Limboid/old-limboid-robot/README.md

 # Limboid

-Limboid design, operation, and production repository.
-For project details, see [limboid.ai].
+Limboid design repository.
+Design problems can be raised in the issues section of this repo.
+See wiki for development and operations manual.
+For project overview, please visit [limboid.ai].

+[picture of a limboid]

 ## Design Conventions

-We describe the Limboid as the integration of 6 systems: power, hydraulic, locomotive, integumentary, signal, and control system.
-Although distinct, observe their connectedness in information transfer (Control > Signal > Hydraulic > Locomotive), end effector support (Integumentary, Locomotive, and Hydraulic work togethor), and enegry flow (Integumentary (charger) > Power > Hydraulic > Locomotive).
-As the Limboid evolves, no doubt more systems will join these 6 as these become increasingly integrated.
+We describe the limboid as the composition of 7 systems: power, hydraulic, skeletal, muscular, integumentary, signal, and control system.
+Being such an integrated system of systems, these reduced systems do not form the purest model of the limboid.
+It may also be viewed from the perspective of differing signal mediums (AGI > computer > electrical signals > hydrologic signals > hydraulic flow > muscle actuation > skeleton locomotion), enegry transmission (battery > prime mover > muscles > skeleton), or anatomical location (head, left upper arm, etc., employing same descriptions used for humans) to name a few additional perspectives.
+Additionally, as the limboid evolves, no doubt more systems will join these 7 as they become increasingly integrated.

 Every subsystem is listed in its own directory containing `index.md` which details the system's:
-- description: what it is and a overview of composition.
-If composed of subsystems, assemballies, or components, these appear here
+- description: what it is
-- interfaces: components of this system that are shared with other systems
+- composition: how the system is composed; its subassemballies and components
-- production method: precise details including links to files to produce the system
+- production: steps to take after finalizing design and parameters to produce finished system

-As each system deals with its own domain of science, engineering, and technology, a subsection labeled `Terminology` appears at times disambiguating the description language that follows.
+- interfaces: components shared across systems are noted here